A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

 - Increases muscle energy production

-- Acts as antioxidant, increases aerobic capacity and energy production
+- It acts as an antioxidant increasing aerobic capacity and energy production.

 Waxy Maize Starch